 Now that you have found the nest, you are ready to take it out!
 There are a variety of termination methods, depending upon what type of invasion you are dealing with.

 Sprays: these can be used indoors or outdoors and work best if the nest is exposed.
-The TERRO® carpenter ant sprays are also effective on termites, so if you can’t identify which wood-destroying creature you’re dealing with, they will get the job done either way.
+The TERRO® Carpenter Ant & Termite Spray is also effective on termites, so if you can’t identify which wood-destroying creature you’re dealing with, they will get the job done either way.
 Liquid bait: under certain conditions, baiting can be very successful.

 TERRO® liquid ant baits appeal to ants with a sweet tooth, and carpenter ants only have an occasional craving for sugar.
 If they are in a feeding cycle for sweets, baiting will work magic.
 The feeding workers take the toxin back to the nest and share it with the others, successfully taking out the entire colony.